Orlando, Florida: Literary arts

-Music and Local culture
+Music and local culture

 Orlando is home to numerous recording studios and producers, and as a result, contributed heavily to the boyband craze of the mid-1990s.
-The groups Backstreet Boys, NSync, and O-Town all started in Orlando before becoming nationwide successes.
-The alternative groups Matchbox Twenty, Seven Mary Three, and Alter Bridge are from Orlando, as is the Christian hip-hop act Group 1 Crew.
+The groups Backstreet Boys, *NSYNC, and O-Town were each formed in Orlando prior to their mainstream commercial breakthroughs.
+The alternative rock groups Matchbox Twenty, Seven Mary Three, and Alter Bridge hail from Orlando, as well as the Christian hip hop act Group 1 Crew.
 Orlando also has a prominent metal scene, spawning bands such as Death and Trivium.
-There are also hip hop music, metal, rock music, reggaeton and Latino music scenes are all active within the city.
+There are also hip hop music, metal, rock music, reggaeton and Latino music scenes that have all been active within the city.

 A substantial amount of the teenage and young adult populations identify as being goth, emo, or punk.
 Orlando experienced its own Second Summer of Love between 1991 and 1992 that popularized the subculture surrounding electronic dance music in Florida.
-The culture progressed as time went on, starting in 1995 from when alternative-rock band Matchbox Twenty, and pop bands NSync and Backstreet Boys originated.
 Over the years, the intensity of the music increased.
 In the late 1990s, Skrape, a metal band, was established, shortly followed by the screamo band From First to Last as well as the alternative metal band Fireflight.
 In the early 2000s, the heavy metal bands Trivium and Mindscar formed.
 In the later 2000s, more screamo bands, such as Blood on the Dance Floor, Sleeping with Sirens, and Broadway were established.
-Major companies, such as Hot Topic and Vans have noticed and taken advantage of this.
-Hot Topic, an emo retailer, established 5 stores in Orlando.
 The Vans Warped Tour, a concert containing metalcore/screamo/punk bands, takes place in Orlando annually.
+The American Awesome Alliance post-hardcore band formed in 2012.